RainerAtSpirit/raineratspirit.github.com/_posts/2013-02-21-durandal-meets-sharepoint-2013.md

 Looks like we accomplished our mission for today and from my first impressions it looks like Durandal can fulfill the promise of *Your search for a SPA framework ends here.*
-In one of the upcoming blogs I'll add my trusted data abstraction tool [JayData] to see how they are playing along.
+In one of the upcoming posts I'll add my trusted data access tool [JayData] to see how the combo of Durandal, SharePoint OData and Durandal are playing together.

  Here's a final word of warning.
-Before diving into this new and mighty thing called Durandal, make sure that you read up the whole story about its eponym and you see that at the end the hero Roland is dead, just the sword survived `;-)`.
+Before diving into this new and mighty thing called Durandal, remember it's young.
+ So weigh the risks and don't miss to dig up the story of Durandal's eponym.
+You'll see that at the end the hero Roland is dead, just the sword survived `;-)`.

 [Announcing release of ASP.NET and Web Tools 2012.2 Update]: http://weblogs.asp.net/scottgu/archive/2013/02/18/announcing-release-of-asp-net-and-web-tools-2012-2-update.aspx